vercel/next.js/docs/deployment.md

 - Pages that use [Static Generation](/docs/basic-features/pages.md#static-generation) and assets (JS, CSS, images, fonts etc) will automatically be served from the [ZEIT Now Smart CDN](https://zeit.co/smart-cdn), which is blazingly fast.
 - Pages that use [Server-Side Rendering](/docs/basic-features/pages.md#server-side-rendering) and [API routes](/docs/api-routes/introduction.md) will automatically become isolated serverless functions.
 This allows page rendering and API requests to scale infinitely.

-### Custom Domains, Environment Variables, and more
+### Custom Domains, Environment Variables, Automatic HTTPS, and more

 - **Custom Domains:** Once deployed on [ZEIT Now](https://zeit.co), you can assign a custom domain to your Next.js app.
 Take a look at [our documentation here](https://zeit.co/docs/v2/custom-domains).
-Note that HTTPS is enabled by default (including custom domains) and doesn't require extra configuration.
 - **Environment Variables:** You can also set environment variables on ZEIT Now.
 Take a look at [our documentation here](https://zeit.co/docs/v2/build-step#using-environment-variables-and-secrets).
 You can then [use those environment variables](/docs/api-reference/next.config.js/environment-variables.md) in your Next.js app.
+- **Automatic HTTPS:** HTTPS is enabled by default (including custom domains) and doesn't require extra configuration.
+We auto-renew SSL certificates.
 - **More:** [Read our documentation](https://zeit.co/docs) to learn more about the ZEIT Now platform.
 You can deploy non-Next.js apps to ZEIT Now as well—[check out our how-to guides](https://zeit.co/guides).

 ## Other hosting options